jakhangir-esanov/Bugafolio/README.md

 - **Expenditure Analysis:** Get insights into your company's spending patterns through detailed expenditure reports.

-# How to use
+## How to use

-1. Clone the repository to your machine.
+1. **Clone the repository:**
 ```
 git clone https://github.com/jakhangir-esanov/FinancialPortfolioManagement
 ```
-2. Open the project in your preferred IDE (Visual Studio, Visual Studio Code, etc.).
+2. **Configure Database:**
+- Update the database connection details in the application settings.
+- Execute database migrations to create the necessary tables.

+3. **Build and Launch:**
+- Build the application using Visual Studio or the .NET CLI.
-3. Build and run the application.
+- Start the application.
-4. Follow the on-screen instructions to set up your company's financial data, manage income, and expenses.

-# Contributing
+## Contributing

 1. Fork the repository
 2. Create new branch for your feature or bugfix: